Shreya55/Blog-Website/README.md

 password.
 <hr>

-In order to run the application, follow the commands in a terminal -
+<h4>In order to run the application, follow the commands in a terminal - </h4>
 1) Change the directory to the main app (here blog) ie. cd blog (windows).
 2) Then type the command- python manage.py runserver .
 This will open the application in localhost, domain 8000.